Education Legal Requirements

 - That is of sufficient variety, quantity, and quality to meet the nutritional and developmental needs of each child.

-Note that without a statement of how frequently food should be served, a variation in practices in this regard is permitted.
-Some services provide a scheduled time for lunch but a child may not be hungry at the scheduled time or be hungry before the scheduled time.
-Other services allow children to eat at any time or provide a rolling lunch during which children can come and go from the lunch table but this can mean that children who are absorbed in their play can miss eating and later in the day have lower than usual energy levels.
+Without a statement of how frequently food should be served, a variation in practices in this regard is permitted.
+Some services provide a scheduled time for lunch.
+But a child may not be hungry at the scheduled time or be hungry before the scheduled time.
+Other services allow children to eat at any time or provide a rolling lunch during which children can come and go from the lunch table.
+But this can mean that children who are absorbed in their play can miss eating.

 12. Where food is provided by parents the centre encourages and promotes healthy eating.

-13. Records of the last 3 months are kept of all food that the centre provides during hours of service (excludes food provided by parents).
+13. Records of the last 3 months are kept of all food that the centre provides during hours of service (excludes food provided by parents for their own children).

 - sickness records